 All addictions are characterised by a ‘need that must be fulfilled.’
 Gaming addiction allows the sufferer to feel powerful and important.
 This allows the sufferer to ‘take them away from themselves.’
 The addict gets to be ‘somebody else’ when playing video games.

 This transformation of character is typical of all addictions, including drug and gambling addiction.
 For instance, a person may feel shy in social situations.

 When this need is not fulfilled, the person feels worthless and undesirable.
 Gaming addiction fulfils this need to feel desirable and worthy by allowing the person to experience life as a warrior or some sort of hero.
 With the use of gaming, the sufferer gets to be who he or she wants to be, and this desirable identity is typically perceived to be stronger than the sufferer’s true identity.

 This desirable emotional state associated with gaming addiction is easily accessed at the click of a few buttons.
-The gaming addict will repeat this process over and over again until an addiction is firmly established.
+The gaming addict will repeat this process over and over again until the addiction is firmly established.

 However, the gaming addict will deny the existence of this addiction precisely because it helps him or her feel ‘good’.
 He or she may reason that “when I get to play this game, I feel strong, powerful and in control.
 It makes me feel like a god.”
 It’s key for the therapist to help the sufferer gain these positive emotions associated with power and control but in healthy ways.

 Today there exists a sort of glorification when it comes to gaming addiction.
 There are a number of professional gamers who make a living from playing video games and countless more men and women who aim to give up their day job to become a ‘professional gamer.’
 However, it’s clearly very difficult to achieve this status of ‘video game star.’